 RESPECT is an initiative for Civil Engineering undergraduate students and builds on our strong links with industry to provide a symbiotic relationship between training, education and employment.

 Companies taking part in RESPECT each year look for motivated, enthusiastic engineers.
-They may recruit for long-term sponsorship and development over 2-3 summers and maybe an industrial year, or they may just be offering a one-off placement.
-This gives you the flexibility to use the Department’s industrial contacts to your benefit, whether you want to the security of a commitment between you and your company, or whether you want to get as much variety of experience as you’re able.
+They are all looking for talented engineers which is why they come to Birmingham!
+All will recruit for summer or industrial year placements and some look for long-term sponsorship and development during your time as a student.
+This gives you flexibility to use the Department’s industrial contacts to your benefit: whether you want to look for the security of a commitment between you and your company, or whether you want to get as much variety of experience as you’re able.

-If you’re lucky enough to win sponsorship, not only does it mean valuable paid work experience, it also means a bursary of £1500 per subsequent year of study.
-All companies taking part in RESPECT hope to offer a possible job upon graduation.
+If you’re lucky enough to be offered sponsorship, not only does it mean valuable paid work experience, it also means a bursary per subsequent year of study (the bursary is up to the company but if it is offered, it is usually in the region of £1,000-£1,500 pa).
+All companies taking part in RESPECT hope to offer a possible job upon graduation

 How can I get involved?

 The RESPECT programme is open to any civil engineering and related company.
 All continuing undergraduate students (Home/EU and International students) are eligible to apply.
 That means 1st, 2nd and (for MEng) 3rd year students can apply.